 Our experienced teaching team will help you reach your full potential.
 From nurturing your practical skills in radiography simulation activities to learning with and working alongside other healthcare professionals, you'll gain the academic and practical experience needed to become an autonomous and confident practitioner.

-While in University, you'll typically have around 24 contact hours per week.
+While in University, you'll typically have around 24 contact hours per week which includes face to face and online sessions by staff, online projects and peer supported sessions.
 Academic development weeks are included within the timetable to support academic learning support sessions.

 Seminars and practicals in smaller groups will allow you to discuss and develop your understanding of topics covered in lectures.
 In addition, you'll have scheduled meetings with your academic personal tutor for academic and pastoral guidance.